OISF/suricata/doc/userguide/devguide/library/api/initialization.rst

 Initialization
 ==============

-After registering the callbacks, the library is ready to be initialized with the following methods.
+After the library is properly configured, the engine can be initialized with the following methods.

 .. _suricata_init: